+Note: See Sports Regulation 7.3.1.a) for the number of team members (50 percent) permitted on the non-school team who came from the same school or who participated in that sport as a team member at another school in the preceding season.
+A roster is defined as all the members of the entire non-school team that would practice together or participate together in the entirety of a non-school event.
+"Rotating players" from the same school team is not permitted in the 50 percent player limitation.

-- 7.1.2) Definition of a School Program or Team A school (interscholastic) program or team is one in which a student-athlete participates in team play or as an individual, and that program or team is under the direct or indirect control of the OHSAA member school.
-This means the OHSAA member school sponsors, supervises or has financial responsibility for that program or team. - 7.1.3) Definition of a Member of a School Team/Team Member (Bylaw 4-3-1) A student is a member of an interscholastic squad when the student participates in an interscholastic contest.
-Such status as a squad member continues until the start of the next school season in that sport.
-An athletic contest involving participants from another school or any non-interscholastic or any organized adult team is a game, preview or a scrimmage. - 7.1.4) Definition of a School Contest A school (athletic) contest is one involving participants from one school against participants from either another school or from a non-school program or team during the school season.
+7.1.2) Definition of a School Program or Team - A school (interscholastic) program or team is one in which a student-athlete participates in team play or as an individual, and that program or team is under the direct or indirect control of the OHSAA member school.
+This means the OHSAA member school sponsors (one that is Board of Education- or other governing board-approved), supervises or has financial responsibility for that program or team.
+See Bylaw 3 for administrative responsibilities as they relate to a school program or team.

+Member schools may sponsor more than one varsity or sub-varsity team for interscholastic competition, but each team must have its own schedule and may not exceed the contest limitations for that sport.

+Note: See the specific sport regulations for participation limits for individuals.

+- 7.1.3) Definition of a School Contest For purposes of these regulations, the OHSAA considers a school (athletic) contest as any type of activity, which takes place during the school season, involving participants from one school against participants from either another school or from a non-school program or team during the school season, and these contests shall count in the season limitations.
 Examples of school contests are games, meets, matches, previews, scrimmages, jamborees, Foundation Games or any other type of competition.
-See General Sports Regulation 24 for additional information on "Athletic Contests." - 7.1.5) Definition of Coaching Coaching is providing instruction or being present with a team or individual during contests, tryouts, training and practices.
+A practice involving two or more school squads is also an athletic contest unless those squads share the same board-approved coach.
+A game, meet or match must follow the rules as written in the game rules adopted by the Board of Directors.
+Athletic contests may be scheduled and conducted only during the time periods as specified in the individual sport regulations. - 7.1.4) Definition of a Member of a School Team/Team Member (Bylaw 4-1-3) For purposes of these regulations, a student is a member of an interscholastic squad when the student participates in an interscholastic contest.
+Such status as a squad member continues until the start of the next school season in that sport. - 7.1.5) Definition of Coaching Coaching is providing instruction or being present with a team or individual during contests, tryouts, training and practices.
 If a school coach, whether paid, volunteer or designated, is approved for his/her coaching position by a Board of Education or similar governing board prior to June 1, the coach is accountable to all OHSAA rules and regulations beginning June 1.
-For additional regulations on school coaches, see Bylaw 6. - 7.2) Regulations Prohibiting Students from Participating on Non-School Teams During the School Team's Season - 7.2.1) Team Sports A member of a school team in the team sports of baseball, basketball, field hockey, football, ice hockey, lacrosse, soccer, softball and volleyball may not participate in an athletic contest, a tryout or any type of team or group training or practices with a non-school team in that same sport during the school team's season.
+For additional regulations on school coaches, see Bylaw 6.

+7.2) Regulations Prohibiting Students from Participating on Non-School Teams During the School Team's Season